aiden200/Aha-/README.md

 ## Download the tvsum dataset
-Follow the instructions from the official [tvsum](https://github.com/yalesong/tvsum?tab=readme-ov-file) repository
+Follow the instructions from the official [tvsum](https://github.com/yalesong/tvsum?tab=readme-ov-file) repository then move it to the datasets folder

 <!-- - Download the videos, and link each video folder to `datasets/${DATASET_NAME}/videos`.
 Here we list recommended video download links, while you can also download from other sources:
   - YouCook2: [https://opendatalab.com/OpenDataLab/YouCook2](https://opendatalab.com/OpenDataLab/YouCook2)